 The AHPRA stores both the online registration data and the online survey information in separate databases.
-They send these two de-identified data sets to the AlHW, where they are merged into a national data set.
+They send these two de-identified data sets to the AIHW, where they are merged into a national data set.

-The paper survey forms are collected by AHPRA and sent to the Commonwealth Department of Health to be scanned into a data set.
-The Commonwealth Department of Health then sends the scanned data to AlHW for merging with the online survey forms and registration data.
-The merged data is cleansed and adjusted for non-response to form a nationally consistent data set.
-The final data set is then known as the National Health Workforce Data Set 2014: medical practitioners.
+The paper registration data and paper survey forms were also received by AHPRA.
+AHPRA then sent these paper forms to the Commonwealth Department of Health (Health) to be scanned into a data set.
+Health sent this data set to AIHW for merging with online registration data and data from the online survey forms, and for cleansing and adjustment for non-response to form a nationally consistent data set.
+The final data set is then known as the National Health Workforce Data Set 2015: medical practitioners.